-Moncler's approach to the fight against counterfeiting is built on a track record of many years of dedicated commitment to guaranteeing utmost protection to our clients.
-This is the guiding principle of Moncler's global strategy pursued by the Brand Protection&Intellectual Property Department.
+Moncler's approach to the fight against counterfeiting is built on a track record of many years of dedicated commitment to guaranteeing utmost protection of its clients.
+This is the guiding principle of the Group's global strategy pursued by the Brand Protection and Intellectual Property Department.

-Our strong portfolio of trademarks, designs, patents, and Brand and domain names can be rightly considered the weapons that we use in countering the production, distribution, and sale of counterfeit merchandise.
-By enforcing, maintaining, and safeguarding them, Moncler is able to protect its intellectual property rights in geographic areas of current and prospective commercial interest.
+The Company's strong portfolio of trademarks, designs, patents, and Brand and domain names provides a sound base to counteract the production, distribution, and sale of counterfeit merchandise.
+And by diligently executing, maintaining, and safeguarding its portfolio, Moncler is able to enforce its intellectual property rights in geographic areas of actual and potential commercial interest.

-The fight against counterfeiting is waged at multiple levels and on all channels, both offline and online.
-Over the years, we have invested a great deal of resources in developing anti-counterfeiting systems, collaboration, awareness raising and inspection activities.
+The fight against counterfeiting is waged at multiple levels and across several channels, both offline and online.
+Over the years, the Group has invested a great deal of resources in developing anti-counterfeiting systems and collaborations, as well as in raising awareness and carrying out inspection activities.

-To date, all Moncler products feature a complex anti-counterfeiting system based on the most sophisticated Radio Frequency Identification (RFID) technologies currently available on the market.
+To date, all Moncler products feature a complex anticounterfeiting system featuring the most sophisticated Radio Frequency Identification (RFID) technologies currently available on the market.
 This new authentication-tracking system provides for the generation of a unique alphanumeric code, a QR code, and a Near Field Communication (NFC) tag.
 By registering their purchases on the code.moncler.com website, which is managed directly by the Company, clients can establish a direct dialogue with Moncler and verify product authenticity.
 Moncler has also created a special service dedicated exclusively to counterfeiting issues to further assist its clients.
 Where necessary, Moncler prepares expert reports for any deceived clients attempting to recover the amount paid for a counterfeit product from their electronic payment service providers.

-Digital channels are another crucial front in our fight against counterfeiting.
-Our monitoring and enforcement activities also span the main sales platforms, search engines, and active websites.
-In 2017, special efforts were made to counter the publishing of sponsored ads and accounts promoting the sale of counterfeit Moncler merchandise on major social networks.
-In 2017, through constant surveillance of online channels, the Company was able to shut down about 69,000 online auctions of counterfeit Moncler products and 2,500 websites promoting the sale of counterfeit merchandise, to delist almost 170,000 pages featuring counterfeit products, and to delete about 15,500 pages and sponsored ads on social networks promoting the sale of counterfeit products.
-As part of the fight against online counterfeiting, the Memorandum of Understanding project, promoted by the European Commission and signed in 2016 between leading brands and European e-commerce platforms, continued its activities aimed at establishing a solid collaboration to counter the presence of counterfeit products online.
+Digital channels are another crucial front in the Company's fight against counterfeiting, with monitoring and enforcement activities spanning across the main sales platforms, search engines, and active websites.
+In 2017, a great effort was made to counteract the publishing of sponsored ads and accounts promoting the sale of counterfeit Moncler merchandise on the main social networks.
+Constant online monitoring allowed the Company to shut down about 69,000 online auctions and 2,500 websites, delist almost 170,000 pages from search engines, and delete about 15,600 pages and sponsored ads on social networks, all featuring or promoting the sale of counterfeit Moncler products.
+Furthermore, as part of its fight against online counterfeiting, the Company continued to enforce the Memorandum of Understanding promoted by the European Commission and signed in 2016 by several brands and the main European e-commerce platforms, aimed at establishing a solid collaboration to counteract the presence of counterfeit products online.

-Moncler also carries out a thorough and constant control activity on its finished product suppliers through periodic checks at the workshops where logoed material and anti-counterfeiting tags supplied by the Group are managed and applied.
-A total of 30 Brand Protection audits were conducted in 2017.
-Feedback on the results of the audits and periodic training at workshops on Moncler guidelines on the management of logoed material and anti-counterfeiting tags ensures constant and progressive improvement in the production process.
+Moncler also ensures the thorough and constant monitoring of its suppliers of finished products, through regular checks at workshops managing and applying logoed material and anti-counterfeiting tags supplied by the Group.
+A total of 30 brand protection audits were conducted in 2017.
+Feedback on audit results and periodic training at workshops on Moncler's guidelines on the management of logoed material and anti-counterfeiting tags ensures constant and progressive improvement in the production process.

-Dialogue, awareness raising, and cooperation within the Group and with authorities are key factors in this effort.
-A constant and synergistic relationship between corporate functions allows Moncler to analyse, evaluate, and strategically define the best methods to protect new products, processes, and projects starting from the drawing board.
-Events have been organized to raise awareness among the various functions on intellectual property issues related to their activities, spanning from style, through product development, to communication.
+Initiatives promoting dialogue, awareness, and cooperation within the Group and with authorities are a key factor in this effort.
+The constant synergy between corporate functions allows Moncler to analyse, evaluate, and define the best strategy to protect new products, processes, and projects right from their conception.
+To this end, several events were organised to raise awareness among the various functions on intellectual property issues related to their activities, spanning from style, to product development, to communication.